YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 ```
 First take a look at the `serverless.yml` file.
 It is the configuration file of your project.
-Lots of options are commented in the file, all you need for now is the following :
+Lots of options are commented in the file, all you need for now is the following:

 ```yml
 service: my-first-chatbot